0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 ### Shards

 PBC distributes the workload to a number of parallel shards.
 This allows for scalability of the blockchain.
 Blocks are produced and finalized parallel on each shard.
 It is important to note that the shards are not separate parallel blockchains.
 The PBC blockchain ledger is composed of information on all shards.
 So contracts deployed on different shards can still interact with each other across shards.
 The consequence of shards is an extremely fast and efficient blockchain which can be scaled up with more shards if the demand arise.
 Together with the [fast track consensus protocol](../pbc-fundamentals/consensus.md) the type of sharding used by PBC is a unique feature which resolves the blockchain scalability problem.
 You can read more about sharding on PBC [here](../pbc-fundamentals/sharding.md).

+### Small oracle

+There are oracles handling tasks related to [BYOC](../pbc-fundamentals/byoc.md), these oracles are referred to as small oracles.
+The small oracles facilitate bridging of liquid cryptocurrencies to and from the chain as well as price monitoring.
+Small oracles include [deposit oracles](../pbc-fundamentals/bridging-byoc-by-sending-transactions.md#how-to-make-a-deposit), [withdrawal oracles](../pbc-fundamentals/bridging-byoc-by-sending-transactions.md#how-to-make-a-withdrawal) and [price oracles](../pbc-fundamentals/dictionary.md#price-oracle).

 ### Smart Contracts